 Countrywide, the costs for each IVF cycle range between $12,000 and $20,000, and many have to undergo two or three cycles before they become pregnant, if at all.
 Cost is a major consideration for most patients considering IVF treatments.

 In most cases, insurance pays nothing for the treatment.
 In many of the rest, coverage is very limited.
 Few insurance companies in the country cover IVF or other assisted reproductive procedure costs.
 According to the FertilityProRegistry Network, a national network of certified reproductive endocrinologists, “only nine of the fifty states mandate that insurance companies cover these infertility treatments.”

 Ohio and the Ohio Insurance Department offer nothing written to define “infertility services,” and the code that discusses these services is open to interpretation and generally limited to $2,000.
 Those with another medical condition or medically related problem, such as endometriosis, are not eligible.

 So the emotionally struggling couple also suffers financial hardship and may fall into enormous debt: credit cards are maxed out, wedding rings are pawned and modest houses are re-mortgaged.
 The couple’s family tries to help when they can and even infertility specialists try to help patients find loan programs.

 Mady's birthday wish for others

 Madeleine Gordon herself had already suffered through a fifteen-year struggle with infertility.
 After years of visiting prominent medical centers and specialists, and enduring round after round of exhaustive treatments, she became pregnant.
 But joy was short-lived.
 The pregnancy was ectopic, or outside the uterus, and the baby did not survive.
 Through it all, Mady kept her plight from even her closest friends.
 Gradually, devastation gave way to resignation.
-As she neared her fiftieth birthday, Madeleine Gordon’s life took a turn that would forever change her life’s work.
+Not long after, Madeleine Gordon’s life took a turn that would forever change her life’s work.